 I like the look of the wood with the metal so I built the fence with the rails on the inside.
 We just stained the wood and it looks even nicer.
 I think it will look even better as the fence starts to rust.

 These corrugated panels have been up for about 3 months and have just barely begun to rust.
 I did spray the entire fence with the hose, about a week ago, with the hope of speeding up the rusting process, but honestly I’m enjoying the way it looks now.

 Here’s the front ‘fancier’ part of the fence, after surviving the snowy, windy winter.
 I’m sad (and ashamed) to say that my gates didn’t fare as well.
 They were taken out, ripped off in 2 different wind storms.
-I don’t even have a picture of the broken pieces because I was too sad and mad to photograph the wreckage.
+I don’t even have a picture of the wreckage because I was too sad and mad to photograph the wreckage.
 Mean Old Mother Nature.
-So, now I re-engineer better, stronger gates and I’ll pray every time the wind blows that they will survive, and that I won’t ever have to rebuild them, ever again.
+So, now I re-engineer better, stronger gates and pray every time the wind blows that they will survive, and that I won’t ever have to rebuild them, ever again.

 On the back corner of the fence, where the kid traffic is the heaviest, we have left a tiny door panel.
 I have a door (piece of corrugated) made for it but haven’t gotten it put up yet.
 It will be hinged into the post and on a spring so it stays closed when not in use.